ros2/ros2_documentation/RQt-Overview-Usage.rst

 Overview and Usage of RQt
 ==========================

-RQt is a graphical user interface framework of ``ROS2`` that implements various tools and interfaces in the form of plugins.
+RQt is a graphical user interface framework that implements various tools and interfaces in the form of plugins.
 One can run all the existing GUI tools as dockable windows within RQt!
 The tools can still run in a traditional standalone method, but RQt makes it easier to manage all the various windows in a single screen layout.

 You can run any RQt tools/plugins easily by:

 ::

-   ros2 run rqt_gui rqt_gui
+   rqt

 This GUI allows you to choose any available plugins on your system.
 You can also run plugins in standalone windows.